You may have seen people online touting the benefits of using rosemary oil on their hair. Many people claim rosemary oil can help hair grow thicker.

 The short answer is yes.
 There is some scientific evidence that rubbing rosemary oil into the scalp can help hair growth.

-One study showed that rosemary oil was as effective as minoxidil at stimulating hair growth.
+One rosemary for hair growth study showed that rosemary oil was as effective as minoxidil at stimulating hair growth.
 Minoxidil is a lotion you apply to the scalp to boost hair growth.
-It is currently the only FDA-approved treatment for female pattern hair loss (FPHL).
+It is currently the only treatment for female pattern hair loss (FPHL) approved by the U.S. Food and Drug Administration (FDA).

 The other good news?
-Using rosemary oil doesn’t cause the itchy scalp that’s sometimes a side effect of minoxidil.
+Using rosemary oil doesn’t cause an itchy scalp, which is sometimes a side effect of minoxidil.

 Doctors aren’t exactly sure how rosemary oil works.
 It may improve circulation in the scalp.
 That in turn may lead to faster cellular turnover and hair growth.